mzaks/EntitasCookBook/chapters/00_introduction.md

 # Who is this book for?

 This book will cover ECS concepts.
 How those concepts are implemented in Entitas.
 What are the tools we build to make developing with Entitas a better experience.
-And last but not least, the recepies for building games and apps with Entitas.
+And last but not least, the recipes for building games and apps with Entitas.

 If you are an ECS novice and want to understand what it is?
 This book is for you.